-- In hot climate period, or long distance transport plan with your technical adviser how to handle with feed and water the day before! - There are aviary rearing row systems that give the options to lock the pullets inside the system an evening before transfer to make the catching easier. - Use the same lighting program as run-in rearing, with the same dimming times at the end of the day. - Try to complete the vaccination program early enough so the flock is not still reacting from the last vaccine.
+- There are aviary rearing row systems that allow containing the pullets inside the system the evening before the transfer to make the catching easier. - Use the same lighting program from rearing in the laying house, with the same dimming times at the end of the day.

+Complete the vaccination program early enough so that the flock is not still reacting to the last vaccine.